 Milwaukee Municipal Court and Milwaukee County Circuit Court are the two largest courts in the state in their respective categories.
 Accessing Milwaukee County court records is possible through all court levels, and understanding how to do so can aid citizens in their search for case information.

-Milwaukee Municipal Court offers a free online case search for record seekers.
+Milwaukee Municipal Court offers a free online Case Search for record seekers.
 Individuals can search for court cases by case number, citation number, or name.
 The Municipal Court oversees parking and traffic violations, first-time driving under the influence offenses, drug offenses, and juvenile cases.

 Milwaukee Municipal Court